eclipse-sumo/sumo/docs/web/docs/Tutorials/HighwayDetector.md

 composition of each route.
 There are options to define the analysis interval.
-In addition to the above mentioned outputs in the flowFromEdgeData.py it is also possible to get the GEH-statistics with use of the respective options --geh and --geh-treshold.
+In addition to the above mentioned outputs in the flowFromEdgeData.py it is also possible to get the GEH-statistics with use of the respective options --geh and --geh-threshold.

 ## Calibrating the data